ajaarma/sv/README.md

 #

 ##### Building up of Annotation sources ############

-	* Annotation of SVs in this pipeline is done by vcfanno tool[Reference].
+	* Annotation of SVs in this pipeline is done by vcfanno tool [Brent et.al 2016].
 	  This requires annotation sources to be processed in specific tab separated format.
 	  The format is defined as:
 		#Chrom	#Start-Pos	#End Position	#SV-IDs,Other information